YongoDavid/DEM0-2026-JULY/README.md

 New week, new day, same grind.

 29 JULY 2926
-New week, new day, same grind.
+New day, same grind.

+30 JULY 2926
+New day, more grind.